garfielder/notes/Programming/Cpp11.md

 ```
 * *Move* leaves ```x``` with ```y```'s former value and ```y``` with some *moved-from* state
     * More efficient

+Stroustrup gave a good example.
+Suppose A wants to have a car like B's .
+Solution one: B give car to A （regardless of the money paid), B find out A's car Information, by a completely new one.
+Solution 1 is shadows copy or move, solution 2 is deep copy.

 ## Template